New Wineskins Association of Churches

-The New Wineskins Association of Churches (NWAC) was a group of nearly 200 theologically conservative Presbyterian churches, each of which is in varying stages of departing from the mainline Presbyterian Church (U.S.A.), also known as PC(USA).
-The New Wineskins network of churches was formed as a result of growing discontent among theologically conservative pastors, elders, and members regarding the general direction of the PC(USA).
+The New Wineskins Association of Churches (NWAC) was a group of nearly 200 theologically conservative Presbyterian churches, each of which is in varying stages of departing from the mainline Presbyterian Church (U.S.A.), also known as PCUSA.
+The New Wineskins network of churches was formed as a result of growing discontent among theologically conservative pastors, elders, and members regarding the general direction of the PCUSA.
 The NWAC was scheduled to come to a conclusion in June 2012.
 The New Wineskins Presbytery was dissolved in 2011, as its mission was completed.

-Some churches have fully departed from the PC(USA), others are in process of leaving, and still others intend to stay within the PC(USA).
+Some churches have fully departed from the PCUSA, others are in process of leaving, and still others intend to stay within the PCUSA.
 As of now, nearly 40 individual churches have formed the New Wineskins Presbytery, a non-geographic presbytery opened up by the more conservative Evangelical Presbyterian Church (EPC).

 The co-moderators of the New Wineskins Association as of 2012 were Dean Weaver and Rev. Gerrit Dawson.
 The NWAC maintains headquarters in Allison Park, Pennsylvania, a suburb of Pittsburgh.